system-pclub/rust-study/README.md

 Lines 479 - 483.
-"One interesting finding is that programmers sometimes mark a function as unsafe just as a warning of possible dangers in using this function, and removing these unsafe will not cause any compile errors (32 or 5% of the unsafe usages we studied)."
-The detailed labels are in column "X" of tab "section-4.1-usage".
+"One interesting finding is that programmers sometimes mark a function as unsafe just as a warning of possible dangers in using this function, and removing these unsafe will not cause any compile errors (32 or 5% of the unsafe usages we studied).
+For 21 of them, programmer mark a function as unsafe for consistency...
+For the rest, programmers use unsafe to give a warning of possible dangers in using this function."
+The detailed labels are in column "X", column "AD" and column "AE" of tab "section-4.1-usage".

 Lines 484 - 485.
-"Five unsafe usages in our studied applications and 56
+"Five unsafe usages in our studied applications and 50
 in Rust std are for labeling struct constructors."
-The detailed labels are in column "AG" of tab "section-4.1-usage".
+The detailed labels are in column "AH" of tab "section-4.1-usage".

 Lines 517 - 519.
 "We analyzed 108 randomly selected commit logs that
 contain cases where unsafe is removed (130 cases in total)."
 The detailed information of sampled removal cases is available in tab "section-4.2-remove".

 Lines 519 - 522.
-"The purposes of these unsafe code removals include improving memory safety (72%), better code structure (19%), improving thread safety (3%), bug fixing (3%), and removing unnecessary usages (2%)."
+"The purposes of these unsafe code removals include improving memory safety (61%), better code structure (24%), improving thread safety (10%), bug fixing (3%), and removing unnecessary usages (2%)."
 The detailed labels about why each case is removed are in columns "G" - "K" of tab "section-4.2-remove".

 Lines 523 - 527.
-"Among our analyzed commit logs, 55 cases completely change
+"Among our analyzed commit logs, 43 cases completely change
 unsafe code to safe code.
-The remaining cases change unsafe code to interior unsafe code, with 33 interior unsafe functions in Rust std, 28 self-implemented interior unsafe functions, and 14 third-parity interior unsafe functions."
+The remaining cases change unsafe code to interior unsafe code, with 48 interior unsafe functions in Rust std, 29 self-implemented interior unsafe functions, and 10 third-parity interior unsafe functions."
 The detailed labels for each case are listed in columns "M" - "P" of tab "section-4.2-remove".

 Lines 563 - 565.
-"For example, 68% of interior unsafe code regions require
+"For example, 69% of interior unsafe code regions require
 valid memory space or valid UTF-8 characters.
 15% require conditions in lifetime or ownership."
 Cases where memory-related checks are conducted are labeled in column "J" of tab "section-4.3-interior-std", and cases